priyanshkedia04/Face-Detection-and-Recognition/README.md

 # Facial-Recognition

 Face Recognition Model using OpenCV and Deep Learning.
-First Face detection was performed, Used a pre-trained Caffe deep learning model provided by OpenCV to detect faces.
+First Face detection was performed, Used a pre-trained Caffe deep learning model imported using OpenCV to detect faces.
 This model detects and recognize the faces of five people known to me.
 After Detection face embeddings were extracted for each face using deep learning.The FaceNet deep learning model computes a 128-d embedding that quantifies the face.
 Trained a classification on the embeddings, and then finally recognize faces in both images and video streams with OpenCV.